Chamula: Sights

 The church of San Juan, in the municipal cabecera (seat of government), is filled with colorful candles, and smoke from burning copal resin incense, commonly used throughout southern Mexico.
 Along the walls of the church are Catholic saints resting on tables posted in the church, but they represent Mayan gods.
 Candles are lit and the people sit on the floor and pray below the saints.
 The local form of Catholicism is a blend of pre-conquest Maya customs, Spanish Catholic traditions, and subsequent innovations.

-There are no pews in the church, and the floor area is completely covered in a carpet of green pine boughs.
-Curanderos (medicine men) diagnose medical, psychological or ‘evil-eye’ afflictions and prescribe remedies such as candles of specific colors and sizes, specific flower petals or feathers, or - in a dire situation - a live chicken.
+There are no pews in the church, and the floor area is completely covered in a carpet of green pine needles.
+Curanderos (medicine men) diagnose medical, psychological or 'evil-eye' afflictions and prescribe remedies such as candles of specific colors and sizes, specific flower petals or feathers, or a live chicken.
 The specified remedies are brought to a healing ceremony.
-Chamula families kneel on the floor of the church with sacrificial items, stick candles to the floor with melted wax, drink ceremonial cups of Posh, artisanal sugar-cane-based liquor, and chant prayers in an archaic dialect of Tzotzil.
+Chamula families kneel on the floor of the church with sacrificial items, stick candles to the floor with melted wax, drink ceremonial cups of Posh, a locally-brewed sugar-cane liquor, drink Coca Cola or Pepsi (burping is thought to release evil spirits from the body) and chant prayers in the Tzotzil dialect.

 Photography within the church is strictly prohibited as is photographing the Christmas procession to the church.
-Visitors can be thrown out of town for violating this rule.
+Visitors can be fined and thrown out of town for violating this rule.

 The main agricultural products are corn, beans, and squashes.

 Women often make traditional clothing, blankets, and souvenirs that include Zapatista-related items, such as pens with a clay figure on top in the figure of Subcomandante Marcos or Comandante Tacho.